 When football returned after World Two, Matt Busby found himself in charge of United, his first ever managerial job.
 To begin with, the former Liverpool player guided his side to three consecutive second place finishes plus an FA Cup win in 1948.
-There would be a little wait for a league title but in 1952, Busby ended United’s 41 year spell without a First Division title.
-By this point though, United had an aging squad and the manager subsequently (and famously) turned to United’s youth players.
+There would be a little wait for a league title, but eventually, in 1952 Busby ended United’s 41 year spell without a First Division title.
+By this point though, United had an aging squad and so the manager subsequently (and famously) turned to United’s youth players to answer the call.

-By 1956, the United squad would have an average of age of just 22 and they became widely known as the Busby Babes.
-Busby’s faith in youth paid off as his side lifted back to back league titles in 1956 and 57.
-Big things were expected for the following season but disaster struck as a plane carrying the United squad crashed at Munich-Riem Airport.
-Eight players and 15 others on board died as a result of the Munich disaster, and the club went into mourning.
+By 1956, the United squad had an average of age of just 22 and they became widely known as the Busby Babes.
+Busby’s faith in youth paid off, and his side lifted back to back league titles in 1956 and 57.
+Big things were expected for the following season, but disaster struck as a plane carrying the United squad crashed on take off at Munich-Riem Airport.
+Eight players and 15 other souls died as a result of the Munich disaster, and the club went into mourning.

-Along with the tragic loss of life, United had also lost the nucleus of one of the greatest group of players English football had ever seen.
-Rebuilding the squad was no easy task but Busby was determined to restore United’s status as the best team in the country.
+Along with the tragic loss of life, United had also lost the nucleus of one of the greatest groups of players English football had ever seen.
+Rebuilding the squad was no easy task, but Busby was determined to restore United’s status as the best team in the country.

-Seven years later and this is what happened as the Red Devils won another First Division trophy.
-The achievement would be overshadowed in 1968 however as United became the first English side ever to win the European Cup.
-That side, with George Best, Bobby Charlton and Nobby Stiles just some of the stars, beat Benfica 4-1 after extra time.
+Seven years later and this is exactly what happened, as the Red Devils won another First Division trophy.
+The achievement would soon be overshadowed though, because in 1968 United became the first English side ever to win the European Cup.
+That side, with George Best, Bobby Charlton, and Nobby Stiles just some of the stars among them, beat Benfica 4-1 after extra time.

 Ferguson had the taste for silverware, and regular trophies began coming his way.
-A first European title for the Scot came in the form of the Cup Winners’ Cup in 1991 and a Super Cup victory followed a season later.
-A first league title was then his in 1993 as his talented United side won the inaugural Premier League season.
-It would be a league he would go on to dominate, winning it 13 times over his career, making him the Premier League’s most successful manager.
+A first European title for the Scot came in the form of the Cup Winners’ Cup in 1991, and a Super Cup victory followed a season later.
+A first league title came next in 1993 as his talented United side won the inaugural Premier League season.
+It would be a league he would go on to dominate, winning it 13 times over his career, making him the Premier League’s most successful manager to date.

-Ask 100 United fans to name their best ever United squad made up from players across their history and you’ll probably end up with almost 100 different answers.
-For one strong looking line-up, take a look at the video below which features some of United’s all-time best players:
+Ask 100 United fans to name their dream team first XI United squad and you’ll probably get 100 different answers.
+For one very strong looking line-up, take a look at the video below which features some of United’s all-time greats:

 There are so many goals to choose from but below we describe some of the Manchester United moments which will live long in the memory of all footballing fans.
 Whether you are a United fan or you were simply backing United to score the next goal, these are strikes that will have definitely got you out of your seat: